Pipeline efficiency (FREE)

 Try to use custom Docker images with the software pre-installed.
 It's usually much faster to download a larger pre-configured image than to use a common image and install software on it each time.
-Docker's Best practices for writing Dockerfiles has more information about building efficient Docker images.
+The Docker Best practices for writing Dockerfiles article has more information about building efficient Docker images.

 Methods to reduce Docker image size:

 - Use a small base image, for example

 - Do not install convenience tools such as vim or curl if they aren't strictly needed.